 Most of the executive stock options are granted at the money, i.e., the exercise price is set to equal the stock price on the grant date.
-Figure 1 displays the distribution of the exercise prices relative to market prices.
+Fig. 1 displays the distribution of the exercise prices relative to market prices.
 A value of zero is assigned if the exercise price equals the closing market price on either the grant date provided by Thomson Financial or the day before.
-In the other cases, we estimated the relative price as the exercise price scaled by the stock price on the provided grant date less one.
+In the other cases, we estimate the relative price as the exercise price scaled by the stock price on the provided grant date less one.
 For example, if the exercise price is \$101 and the stock price is \$100, the relative price in the figure is 0.01, or 1%.
-About 69% of the 6,104 grants in our preliminary sample are granted at the money, and another 17% of the options are granted with an exercise price within two percent of the stock price on the provided grant date.
+About 69% of the 6,104 grants in our preliminary sample are granted at the money, and another 17% of the options are granted with an exercise price within 2% of the stock price on the provided grant date.
 Following Lie (2005), we exclude all grants that are not issued at the money.

 The extant literature generally separates scheduled grants from other grants, because it is unlikely that firms can opportunistically time scheduled grants.
 Indeed, Lie (2005) shows that the stock price pattern around scheduled grants is weaker.
-However, it is not clear how to identify a grant that has been scheduled without specific information penalties for failing to pay withholding taxes."
-Mercury had backdated option grant dates on at least 49 occasions.
+However, it is not clear how to identify a grant that has been scheduled without specific information from the granting firm.
+Aboody and Kasznik (2000) define a grant to be scheduled if it occurs within one week of the one-year anniversary of a prior grant date.
+However, even though a grant happens to take place at roughly the same time of the year as a grant in the previous year, this does not ensure that it was scheduled in advance to occur on that particular day.